xk1234/tp/docs/DeveloperGuide.md

 **Use case: UC6 - Add commission received from person**

+**Use case: UC7 - Tag multiple contacts at once**

+**MSS**

+1. User <ins>find persons by name and tag (UC5)</ins>.
+2. User requests to tag all persons currently on the list.
+3. AddressBook adds the tags to all persons currently on the list.

+   Use case ends.

+**Extensions**

+* 2a.
+The users does not provide any tags to add.

+    * 2a1.
+AddressBook shows an error message.

+      Use case resumes at step 1.

+* 2b.
+The user provides tags with invalid format.

+    * 2b1.
+AddressBook shows an error message.

+      Use case resumes at step 1.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.